-According to Napa County's Baseline Data Report traffic database the LOS for the nearest intersection is classified as LOS "C".
-According to the application, up to 76 people will be on-site on a daily basis during the peak season, including 22 full-time and four (4) part-time employees, and up to 50 visitors.
-The proposed project's increased production would result in approximately 0.8 additional daily trips which would not discernibly change the level of service or traffic volumes on St. Helena Highway or Deer Park Road.
-However it is important to note that this is assuming a constant rate of truck deliveries, while the grapes deliveries will be concentrated during harvest.
-This would result in a daily trip that is more accurately represented as an increase of 9.6 daily truck trip for a one month period.
+- a-b.
+According to the application, up to 16 people will be on-site on a daily basis during the peak season, including ten or fewer employees, up to 10 visitors and 2 on-site residents.
+Up to12 people will attend wine pairing marketing events and up to 50 people for wine pairing marketing events twice a year.
+Approximately 36 daily trips would be generated during peak weekday periods.
+Including marketing events, the traffic generated would not result in a substantial increase in either the number of vehicle trips, the volume to capacity ratio on roads, or congestion at intersections.
+According to the Institute of Traffic Engineers, a single-family home would generate 10 vehicle trips per day, 2-4 total trips during the peak PM period (4:00 PM-6:00 PM).
+The proposed project would result in approximately 36 daily trips which would not discernibly change the level of service or traffic volumes on White Cottage Road or Howell Mountain Road. - c.

-- c.
 The project does not have any impact on air traffic patterns. - d -f.
-Access to the winery is from St. Helena Highway into the site.
+Access to the proposed winery will be from Summit Lake Drive into the site.
 The project would result in no significant off-site circulation system operational impacts nor any sight line impacts at the proposed project driveway.
-The project site has a total of 35 parking spaces, including one ADA space and loading zone.
-Parking spaces for the winery are sufficient to accommodate parking needs during normal business days for employees and visitors.
-Additional parking for the larger marketing events are currently being provided via valet and/or shuttle services on other suitable areas on or near the site.
-No parking is or will be permitted within the right-of-way of St. Helena Highway. - g.
+The project proposes a total of six parking spaces.
+These parking spaces would be sufficient to accommodate parking needs during normal business days for employees and visitors.
+Additional parking will be required for the larger marketing events, the applicant will provide valet and/or shuttle services for larger events with parking along vineyard rows and the other suitable areas on the site.
+No parking will be permitted within the right-of-way of Summit Lake Drive. - g.
 There is no aspect of this proposed project that would conflict with any adopted policies, plans or programs supporting alternative transportation.

 XVII.
 UT ILITIES AND SERVICE SYSTEMS.
-Would the project: Potentially Significant Impact Less Than Significant With Mitigation Incorporation Less Than Significant Impact No Impact a) Exceed wastewater treatment requirements of the applicable Regional Water Quality Control Board? $\boxtimes$ b) Require or result in the construction of a new water or wastewater treatment facilities or expansion of existing facilities, the construction of which could cause significant environmental effects? $\boxtimes$

-Potentially Significant Impact Less Than Significant With Mitigation Incorporation Less Than Significant Impact No Impact c) Require or result in the construction of a new storm water drainage facilities or expansion of existing facilities, the construction of which could cause significant environmental effects? $\boxtimes$ d) Have sufficient water supplies available to serve the project from existing entitlements and resources, or are new or expanded entitlements needed? $\boxtimes$ e) Result in a determination by the wastewater treatment provider which serves or may serve the project that it has adequate capacity to serve the project's projected demand in addition to the provider's existing commitments? $\boxtimes$ f) Be served by a landfill with sufficient permitted capacity to accommodate the project's solid waste disposal needs? $\boxtimes$ g) Comply with federal, state, and local statutes and regulations related to solid waste? $\boxtimes$
+Would the project: Potentially Significant Impact Less Than Significant With Mitigation Incorporation Less Than Significant Impact No Impact a) Exceed wastewater treatment requirements of the applicable Regional Water Quality Control Board? \bowtie b) Require or result in the construction of a new water or wastewater treatment facilities or expansion of existing facilities, the construction of which could cause significant environmental effects? c) Require or result in the construction of a new storm water drainage facilities or expansion of existing facilities, the construction of which could cause significant environmental effects? d) Have sufficient water supplies available to serve the project from existing entitlements and resources, or are new or expanded entitlements needed? \boxtimes e) Result in a determination by the wastewater treatment provider which serves or may serve the project that it has adequate capacity to serve the project's projected demand in addition to the provider's existing commitments? \boxtimes f) Be served by a landfill with sufficient permitted capacity to accommodate the project's solid waste disposal needs? \boxtimes g) Comply with federal, state, and local statutes and regulations related to solid waste? \boxtimes